barryclark/jekyll-now/_posts/2017-7-2-Welcome.md

 title: Welcome to Cheryl Hung's blog
 ---

-I'm the developer advocate at [StorageOS](http://storageos.com), where I code, write and speak about storage, containers and cloud.
+I'm the product manager at [StorageOS](http://storageos.com), where I code, write and speak about storage, containers and cloud.
 I'm active in the developer community and speak at meetups related to Docker containers, Kubernetes, microservices, cloud native and more.

 I founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London/), the official Cloud Native Computing Foundation (CNCF) Meetup group dedicated to building a strong, open, diverse developer community around the Cloud Native platform and technologies in London.